wanranzhao/STAT27420-final-code/Notes.md

 3. Meeting: Wed 4:30- or Fri 3:30-

    - [x] send Prof Veitch an email to schedule a meeting

+# Nov 16, 2022: Variable's variance

+./covariate_variance_check.ipynb

+- Large variance across the whole sample
+- Small within-country variance fo covariates like religion
+  - [ ] should we throw them away in our machine learning model?
+  - [ ] ok to take country-year as observations, or aggregate to country-level?
+- [ ] next steps?

 # Misc resources